Alek Thomas Player Props: Diamondbacks vs. Blue Jays

-Friday, Alek Thomas and the Arizona Diamondbacks take on the Toronto Blue Jays and Jose Berrios, with the first pitch at 7:07 PM ET.
+The Arizona Diamondbacks, including Alek Thomas and his .531 slugging percentage over his past 10 games, take on starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-In his most recent action (on July 9 against the Pirates) he went 2-for-3 with a home run and an RBI.
+In his last game, he went 1-for-3 with a double against the Blue Jays.

 Alek Thomas Game Info & Props vs. the Blue Jays